alexlafetra/stepchild/README.md

 # Software Features:

-The firmware running on the Stepchild is called 'ChildOS' and is designed to be easy to use and to create new generative MIDI instruments and effects for.
+The firmware running on the Stepchild is called 'ChildOS' and is designed to be easy to use and to design new generative MIDI instruments and effects for.
 Everything is run by the two cores of the onboard Pi Pico.

 As of version 1.0, ChildOS has a powerful sequencer, looper, and Automation function generator, as well as 9 instruments and FX.
 There are a total of 16 Instrument slots and 24 FX slots that can be swapped with user-created code written in C++ (See documentation on [creating custom instruments]() for a tutorial).